Father Aaron Damiani

 As Equipping Pastor, Susan identifies and facilitates opportunities for Immanuel leaders to teach, train, and disciple the congregation in the teachings of Jesus.
 She also oversees the liturgical architecture of the church’s worship services and helps to provide pastoral care.
 The Uptown neighborhood of Chicago has been her home since 1992, and the people of Uptown have had a firm grip on her heart ever since.
 Susan married Chicago native Joel Raedeke in 1998, and in addition to homeschooling their three children—Ellen (‘01), Sam (‘04), and Lorelai (‘06)—she enjoys eating at Siam Noodle and Rice, amicable verbal sparring by means of intense topical conversations, and seeing how long she can keep her ryukin goldfish alive.

-Abigail Ebensberger joined our staff as a Worship Arts Resident in August 2020!
-Throughout her 16-month residency, Abigail is leading the worship and arts ministries of Immanuel while developing her ministry philosophy and skills, as well as discerning her long-term call toward vocational ministry in the Church.
 Abigail grew up near Nashville, Tennessee.
 Since childhood, she has been drawn to stories and songs; this passion led her to pursue both theatre and music throughout high school and college.
 After completing a MFA in Acting in 2017, Abigail moved to Chicago and quickly settled into community life with the Immanuel church family.
-Over the past three years, Abigail has served in a variety of ways at Immanuel – singing and leading on the worship team and bringing creative leadership to Immanuel’s reader team.
+After serving as a volunteer for several years, Abigail became Immanuel’s first ever ministry resident!
+Her worship arts residency began in August 2020 and continued through the end of 2021, at which point she became full-time Director of Worship Arts.
+She now leads the worship and arts ministries of Immanuel, which includes the musical teams and Scripture reading teams.
 Abigail is deeply passionate about Jesus and enthusiastic about Arts and the Church.
-She is thrilled to serve and grow in this unique, development-focused position.
 In her down time, Abigail likes walking by Lake Michigan, drinking coffee and tea, reading good books, and losing track of time with people she loves.